nzakas/understandinges6/manuscript/10-Promises.md

 This example uses the traditional Node.js style of error-first callback.
 The `readFile()` function is intended to read from a file on disk (specified as the first argument) and then execute the callback (the second argument) when complete.
 If there's an error, the `err` argument of the callback is an error object; otherwise, the `contents` argument contains the file contents as a string.

 Using the callback pattern, `readFile()` begins executing immediately and pauses when it begins reading from the disk.
 That means `console.log("Hi!")` is output immediately after `readFile()` is called (before `console.log(contents)`).
-When `readFile()` has finished, it adds a new task to the end of the task queue with the callback function and its arguments.
-That task is then executed upon completion of all other tasks ahead of it.
+When `readFile()` has finished, it adds a new job to the end of the job queue with the callback function and its arguments.
+That job is then executed upon completion of all other jobs ahead of it.

 The callback pattern is more flexible than events because it is easier to chain multiple calls together.
 For example: